Skip to content

 git checkout -b release/v0.8.0

-git add pyproject.toml octoprint_temp_eta/__init__.py CHANGELOG.md
+git add pyproject.toml octoprint_temp_eta/_version.py package.json CHANGELOG.md

 git commit -m "Bump version to 0.8.0"